Responsibly Produced Products

 IMPLEMENTING THE VOLUNTARY PRINCIPLES ON SECURITY AND HUMAN RIGHTS THROUGH SIMS

-We are responsible for the security of our people, property and products and work closely with public and private security providers to operate in a manner that promotes and protect human rights.
+We are responsible for the security of our people, property and products and work closely with public and private security providers to operate in a manner that promotes and protects human rights.
 As a member of MAC and the WGC, Eldorado is committed to providing a safe and secure working environment for our employees, contractors and visitors and managing security-related human rights risks through implementation of the Voluntary Principles on Security and Human Rights.

 Read More